wconrad/ftpd/README.md

 The example prints its port, username and password to the console.
 You can connect to the stand-alone example with any FTP client.
-This is useful to testing how the server responds to a given FTP client.
+This is useful when testing how the server responds to a given FTP client.

 ## REFERENCES